bmdeeal/quig/readme.txt

 Future versions of quig may support custom controller or keyboard mappings.

 The F6 key on the keyboard allows you to take an unscaled screenshot in the current directory as quig-sshot.png.
 Take note that if the file already exists, it will be overwritten.
 The F8 key on the keyboard allows you to record a few seconds of gameplay as quig-vid.gif.
 Again, if the file already exists, it will be overwritten.
 The Back or Select key on a controller will also begin recording.
-Take note that the game will be unresponsive for some time after the recording is finished for a few moments as it saves the recording to disk.
+Take note that the game will be unresponsive for a few moments after the recording is finished as it saves the recording to disk.

 The Esc key immediately quits quig.

 ===
-Compile:

-On Linux or via MSYS2, quig requires Lua 5.3, SDL2, SDL_mixer, and SDL_image for SDL2. quig is written in C++ and has been built with g++.
-On Debian and Ubuntu based systems, ./deps-debian.sh will install the required dependencies for you. quig has been compiled on Windows with MSYS2, and ./deps-msys2.sh will install the required dependencies if you wish to build quig yourself.

-Run ./build.sh to compile quig. build.sh uses pkg-config to provide the correct compiler flags.

-On Windows with VS2019, the quig-for-windows.sln project is pre-configured to be ready to compile 32-bit x86 builds.
-You will still need the .dll files for each of the libraries (available in dll-files.7z, or compilable  from source).

-===
-Development:
+Game development:

 All quig games have two mandatory functions: init() and step(). init() is called at the start of the game, and step() is called every frame.
 Both MUST be present, even if init is left empty.